 If the USB disk is not plugged, the interface displays "U-disk not inserted".

-After USB disk has been plugged, if there are no apk files in the USB device for installation, the interface displays "There are no available APK files in the U-disk directory".
+After USB disk has been plugged, if there are no apk files in the USB device for installation, the interface displays "There is no available apk file in the U disk directory".

 About